mstksg/inCode/copy/entries/singletons-2.md

 to handle *any* `s` they could have chosen.

 In Haskell, there's another way to express an existentially quantified type: the CPS-style encoding.
+This way is useful because it doesn't require creating an intermediate helper data type.
 To help us understand it, let's compare a basic function in both styles.
 We saw earlier `mkSomeDoor`, which takes a `DoorState` and a `String` and returns an existentially quantified `Door` in the form of `SomeDoor`: